Embedding code samples

 Covering best practices, semantics, encoding symbols, visual styling and language syntax highlighting.

-Best practices for displaying code
+Best practices when displaying code

 - Keep the number of lines low.
 It may be difficult to scroll horizontally if the scrollbar isn't in the viewport.